MicroStrategy/rest-api-docs/CONTRIBUTING.md

 ### :question: Support

 We are a small team working hard to keep up with the documentation demands of a continuously changing product.
 Unfortunately, we just can't help with support questions in this repository.
-If you are experiencing a problem with MicroStrategy, unrelated to our documentation, please [contact MicroStrategy Support directly](https://www.microstrategy.com/support).
-Any issues, or pull requests opened here requesting support will be given information about how to contact MicroStrategy Support, then closed and locked.
+If you are experiencing a problem with Strategy, unrelated to our documentation, please [contact Strategy Support directly](https://www.microstrategy.com/support).
+Any issues, or pull requests opened here requesting support will be given information about how to contact Strategy Support, then closed and locked.

 ### :earth_asia: Translations